swissmanu/mse-paper-rxjs-debugger/content/content.md

 ### Study Design

-The optimal number of participants for a think aloud test are five subjects [@Nielsen_Participants_1994].
-However, we decided that three software engineers were a sufficient number of participants since we were looking for a basic indication if our debugger improved anything at all rather than the thoroughness of a full usability test.
-We recruited the subjects for the usability test via Twitter.
-The participants were required to have at least worked with RxJS during the past year and use vscode as their main IDE.
-We sent out a PDF containing a short briefing and the feature description of the prototype a week before the actual test session.
-Along with the main goal, performing the usability test for a novel RxJS debugger, the briefing emphasized on the importance of "think aloud" [@Boren_Ramey_2000; @Norgaard_Hornbaek_2006], the practice of verbalizing thoughts constantly without reasoning about them.
-Further, we informed the subjects about the minimal software requirements (Zoom, Node.js, npm/Yarn and vscode) for the remote usability test.
+"Think aloud" tests for systems with a high functionality saturation benefit from at least five test subjects or more [@Nielsen_Participants_1994].
+The feature spectrum of the RP debugger prototype was small, which is why we decided to work with a subject population of three individuals.
+All participants, recruited via Twitter, were required to have at least worked with RxJS during the past year and use vscode as their main IDE.
+We sent out a PDF containing a short briefing and the description of the prototype a week before the actual test session.
+The briefing contained information about software requirements (Zoom, Node.js, npm/Yarn and vscode) as well as details on what the subjects might encounter during their test session.
+Here, we emphasized on the importance of "think aloud" [@Boren_Ramey_2000; @Norgaard_Hornbaek_2006], the practice of continuously verbalizing thoughts without reasoning about them.

 ### Study Execution

 At the start of a test session, we provided each participant with a ZIP file^[**WARNING: This link might reveal the authors identity** [https://github.com/swissmanu/mse-pa2-usability-test](https://github.com/swissmanu/mse-pa2-usability-test)] containing the *Problem 2* web application by Alabor et al. and the packaged version of the debugger extension prototype^[**WARNING: This link might reveal the authors identity** [https://github.com/swissmanu/mse-pa2-spike-vscode](https://github.com/swissmanu/mse-pa2-spike-vscode)] for vscode.
 While the subject prepared their development environment, we started the video, screen, and audio recording with their consent.
-Further, we gave a short introduction to the code base they just received.
+Also, we gave a short introduction to the code base they just received.

-Once the participants had everything set up, they worked for 25 minutes finding and solving any bugs in the provided web application.
-We took care to repeatedly remind a participant not vocalizing their thoughts.
+Once the participants had everything set up, they worked for 25 minutes resolving any bugs in the provided web application.

 ### Study Evaluation

 One participant was not able to get the prototype extension up and running on their system, which means we had only two valid data sets for further evaluation after study execution.
 We categorized the observed usability issues by debugging process phase (i.e. gather context, instrument hypothesis, and test hypothesis) and task (e.g. "Setup Environment", "Manage Log Points", or "Interpret Log").
-From a total of 10 issues, we observed four being a problem for both remaining study subjects.
-These issues are summarized in Table [4](#tbl:issues-usability-test) and we prioritized them as "major".
-The full report with all usability issues is available on Github^[**WARNING: This link might reveal the authors identity** [PROVIDE REPORT](https://github.com/)].
+From a total of 10 issues, we observed four being a problem for both remaining study subjects, thus we prioritized them as "major".
+The full usability issue report is available on Github^[**WARNING: This link might reveal the authors identity** [PROVIDE REPORT](https://github.com/)].
+Table [4](#tbl:issues-usability-test) presents the four major issues.

 ```{.include}
 content/tables/issues-usability-test.tex
 ```

-The final extension we presented in Section [4](#sec:implementation) would not have been possible without the valuable insight we gained during the remote usability test.
-So are e.g. the display of life cycle events within the source code editor instead of in a separate window pane or indicating suggested operator log points with an icon direct measures in order to mitigate major issues observed during the test sessions.
+## Application of Results

+The results from the cognitive walkthrough as well as the usability tests were essential input on the way of developing the RxJS RP debugger presented in Section [4](#sec:implementation).
+E.g., both the POC and the prototype had an extra view for displaying life cycle events.
+We classified this concept during the walkthrough as prone to confuse the user.
+This suspicion was confirmed later during the usability test with real subjects.
+Because of this, we replaced the detached view with an inline display of life cycle events, directly in the source code editor.
+The way, how the extension surfaces operator log point suggestions, is another example of an improvement implemented based on the validation results: Subjects were not aware that suggested log points are available via the code action menu, even though this is an established UX pattern in vscode.
+We removed the suggestions from this menu and introduced the diamond-shaped indicator icon.

 # Threats to Validity {#sec:threats_to_validity}